Dernière mise à jour le 22 avril 2023 par DMEditor

 Let’s first look at Etsy’s help center for sellers.
 Their content is pretty basic — they offer essential topics for sellers such as navigating your orders, managing your shop, FAQs about payments, common questions about listings, and more.

-eBay also offers an in-depth help center that covers topics such as selling fees, creating a listing, returns, shipping, selling tools, performance factors, and more.
+eBay also offers an in-depth centre d'assistance that covers topics such as selling fees, creating a listing, returns, shipping, selling tools, performance factors, and more.
 While eBay’s help center is pretty basic, Etsy goes a step farther with its support content.
 They offer content on managing your shop during the COVID-19 pandemic, using easy stats, information about Etsy search, and more.

 Both platforms also offer forums where sellers can connect to each other and ask questions.